jbx-protocol/juice-docs-v2/docs/protocol/api/contracts/or-abstract/jbpayoutredemptionpaymentterminal/write/distributepayoutsof.md

   @param _projectId The ID of the project having its payouts distributed.
   @param _amount The amount of terminal tokens to distribute, as a fixed point number with same number of decimals as this terminal.
   @param _currency The expected currency of the amount being distributed.
 Must match the project's current funding cycle's distribution limit currency.
-  ignored: _token The token being distributed.
+  @param _token The token being distributed.
 This terminal ignores this property since it only manages one token.
   @param _minReturnedTokens The minimum number of terminal tokens that the `_amount` should be valued at in terms of this terminal's currency, as a fixed point number with the same number of decimals as this terminal.
   @param _memo A memo to pass along to the emitted event.